RMI78/Debian-Scripts/Automated-Scan/README.md

-# Automated HP Scan
+# Automated Scan

-If you have an HP printer/scanner, this script could save you some repetitive scanning and conversion tasks
+If you have a printer/scanner, this script could save you some repetitive scanning and conversion tasks

 ## How to use